MAGvACC/.github/profile/README.md

 Our team is currently working on the following projects:

 - Development of the INDRA system, which will enhance the realism for our ATCOs
-- Finalizing the Tunisia sector file
 - As a team, we are working on a new website and headquarters for the Maghreb region, in collaboration with Ilyass Baba - 1674212 - our Tech Director

 We are committed to providing the best possible experience for virtual pilots and controllers in the Maghreb region.